/

 By understanding the financial and operational impact of chargebacks, small businesses can take proactive measures to minimize their occurrence and mitigate their consequences.

-Implementing effective chargeback prevention strategies, optimizing communication with customers, and utilizing chargeback management tools and services can help small businesses navigate the challenges posed by chargebacks in 2023.
+Implementing effective chargeback mitigation strategies, optimizing communication with customers, and utilizing chargeback management tools and services can help small businesses navigate the challenges posed by chargebacks in 2026.

 It is crucial for small business owners to recognize the significance of chargebacks and take the necessary steps to protect their business's financial health and reputation.